 Produce Safety and Good Agricultural Practices (GAP)

-The use of Good Agricultural Practices is one way that farmers and gardeners can reduce the risk of microbial contamination of the fruits and vegetables they sell.
+Using good agricultural practices is one way that farmers and growers can reduce the risk of microbial contamination of the fruits and vegetables they produce.
 GAP programs address the safety of water, manure use, sanitation, and personal hygiene practices on the farm, in the field, during harvest, packing, and transportation.

-Sign up here to be added to our Produce Safety mailing list- be informed about produce safety issues, GAP workshops, and more.
+Sign up here to be added to our Produce Safety mailing list- be informed about the Produce Safety Rule, produce safety issues, GAP audits and programs, and more.